johnnyb1694/data-analysis/Cetacean Analysis/Cetacean_Data_Analysis.md

     ## 2 M       915
     ## 3 U       105

-It might also be interesting to investigate how the transition into or out of SeaWorld (notorious for its mistreatment of dolphins - see ['Blackfish'](https://en.wikipedia.org/wiki/Blackfish_(film)) affects the mortality of dolphins:
+It might also be interesting to investigate how the transition into or out of SeaWorld (notorious for its mistreatment of dolphins - see ['Blackfish'](https://en.wikipedia.org/wiki/Blackfish_(film)) affects the mortality of cetaceans:

 ``` r
 species_raw %>%